LedgerHQ/wallet-api/SECURITY.md

 ## Reporting a Vulnerability

-Security vulnerabilies are to be reported to Ledger Donjon security team: https://donjon.ledger.com/bounty/
+Security vulnerabilities are to be reported to Ledger Donjon security team: https://donjon.ledger.com/bounty/